 Originally mapped as Highland grassy sedgeland (MGH), this community is often referred as an ephemeral wetland.
 It has some characteristics of a marsupial lawn, as the vegetation is very closely cropped by the resident macropods.

-Wetland ecosystem on Daisy Dell Reserve.
-Photo P Simms
+Grassy wetland ecosystem on Daisy Dell Reserve.
+Photo S Bryant

 Ecological indicator Status 2017-18 Trend Floristic diversity 12 species / site Baseline data collected in 2017/8 and Structural complexity 4.5 strata / site repeat data scheduled for 2021